Artisans

 Gaku Nakane, Maker of Whimsical Ceramic Pieces

-Inspired by the cliffs, stream, and woods that surrounds his childhood home, the 26-year-old potter's ceramic pieces are nostalgic, whimsical, and organic.
+Inspired by the cliffs, stream, and woods surrounding his childhood home, the 27-year-old potter's ceramic pieces are nostalgic, whimsical, and organic.
 Watch the interview to meet the artisan.

 Artisan